Sauman9456/MOFSL/README.md

 ### Performance Analysis Across Themes

-Below is a **sampled** performance analysis illustrating how thematic portfolios performed from **March 2024 to January 2025**.
+Below is a **sampled** performance analysis illustrating how thematic portfolios performed from **January 2024 to January 2025**.
 (Actual results depend on data availability and market conditions.)

 1. **Cumulative Returns**
    - **Cybersecurity** achieved the **highest growth** (*1.80x* of the initial investment), closely followed by **Robotics** and **Cloud Computing** (1.75x).